aqlaboratory/openfold/README.md

 `/usr/bin`, their `binary_path` command-line arguments can be dropped.
-If you've already computed alignments for the query, you have the option to skip the expensive alignment computation here with --use_precomputed_alignments.
+If you've already computed alignments for the query, you have the option to skip the expensive alignment computation here with `--use_precomputed_alignments`.

-Exactly one of --openfold_param_path or --jax_param_path must be specified to run the inference script.
+Exactly one of `--openfold_checkpoint_path` or `--jax_param_path` must be specified to run the inference script.
 These accept .pt/DeepSpeed OpenFold checkpoints and AlphaFold's .npz JAX parameter files, respectively.
-For a breakdown of the differences between the different parameter files, see the README in `openfold/resources/openfold_params/`.
+For a breakdown of the differences between the different parameter files, see the README downloaded to `openfold/resources/openfold_params/`.
+Since OpenFold was trained under a newer training schedule than the one from which the `model_n` config presets are derived, there is no clean correspondence between `config_preset` settings and OpenFold checkpoints; the only restraint is that `*_ptm` checkpoints must be run with `*_ptm` config presets.

 Note that chunking (as defined in section 1.11.8 of the AlphaFold 2 supplement) is enabled by default in inference mode.
 To disable it, set `globals.chunk_size`